EinsteinElaim/JavaIP3/README.md

   terminal.
 Alternatively, run the program in your IDE.

  ## Support  and Contacts
- Peter Kingori Ndegwa. <br/> If you run into any issues or would like to make a contribution to the work kindly email me at kpndegwa@gmail.com
+ Einstein Eliam Murithi. <br/> If you run into any issues or would like to make a contribution to the work kindly email me at einsteineliam@gmail.com

  ## License
  This project is free to use under the **GNU General Public License**.
 See the full [LICENSE](https://choosealicense.com/licenses/gpl-3.0/) for details.